 T +1 212 819 8893

-Representation of Pfizer in litigation with two generic manufacturer defendants concerning a patent covering the active ingredient in Pfizer's drugs Detrol® and Detrol® LA.
-After a five-day bench trial, the US District Court for the District of New Jersey rejected all of the defendants' challenges to Pfizer's patent.
-'Pfizer Inc. v.
-IVAX Pharmaceuticals, Inc.', 2010 WL 339042 (D.N.J.
+Represented Pfizer at trial in a patent infringement case concerning Detrol® and Detrol® LA.
+The US District Court for the District of New Jersey ruled in Pfizer's favor on all issues.
+Pfizer Inc. v.
+IVAX Pharms., Inc., 2010 WL 339042 (D.N.J.
 Jan.
 20, 2010).

-Representation of foreign wireless telecommunications carriers as defendants in a patent infringement action involving over 130 parties.
-The US District Court for the District of Maryland granted our motion to dismiss the foreign carriers for lack of personal jurisdiction.
-'Technology Patents, LLC v.
-Deutsche Telekom AG', 573 F. Supp.
+Represented foreign wireless telecommunications carriers as defendants in a patent infringement action involving over 130 parties.
+The US District Court for the District of Maryland granted our motion to dismiss the foreign carriers for lack of personal jurisdiction, and the Federal Circuit affirmed.
+Technology Patents, LLC v.
+Deutsche Telekom AG, 573 F. Supp.
 2d 903 (D. Md.
 2008).

-Proactive Intellectual Property Protection in the People's Republic of China, 38 Connecticut Law Review 1005 (2006), Reprinted in 54 Journal of the Copyright Society of the USA 591 (2007) (awarded National First Prize, 2007 Nathanial Burkan Memorial Copyright Writing Competition).
+Proactive Intellectual Property Protection in the People's Republic of China, 38 Connecticut Law Review 1005 (2006), reprinted in 54 Journal of the Copyright Society of the USA 591 (2007), (awarded National First Prize, 2007 Nathanial Burkan Memorial Copyright Writing Competition)